svenssonaxel/cygwin-portable/README.txt

 - Your home directory is /home, not /home/username.
   This way you're always at home whoever you happen to be.

-- The /portable-cygwin/links directory contains symbolic links to special paths on your windows box.
+- The /sf directory contains symbolic links to special folders on your windows box.
   They are updated automatically as you move around.
-  You may want to link some of them from your home directory like this: ln -s /portable-cygwin/links/desktop desktop ln -s /portable-cygwin/links/root root
+  You may want to link some of them from your home directory like this: ln -s /sf/desktop desktop

+- The /parent symlink points to the parent of the cygwin install folder.

 - If you set up servers like sshd, be sure to know what you're doing.
   Installing windows services that depend on a drive you'll remove in a minute is usually not a good idea.